Connor Davis

-Connor Westley Davis (born October 20, 1994) is an American football tight end who is currently a free agent.
+Connor Westley Davis (born October 20, 1994) is an American football tight end and offensive tackle.
 He played college football at Stony Brook and was signed before the 2019 AAF season by the Birmingham Iron.

 Early career

-Davis went to Fallston High School in Fallston, Maryland and played college football at Stony Brook.
+Davis went to Fallston High School in Fallston, Maryland, and played college football at Stony Brook.
 He played tight end, offensive tackle, and defensive end, catching six passes for 41 yards when he played tight end.

 Professional career

 Birmingham Iron

-Davis was signed by the Birmingham Iron for the 2019 AAF season, being placed on injured reserve during the season.
+Davis was signed by the Birmingham Iron of the Alliance of American Football (AAF) for the 2019 AAF season, being placed on injured reserve during the season.

 St. Louis BattleHawks

-Davis was drafted by the St. Louis BattleHawks during the 2020 XFL Draft, staying with them until the XFL folded.
+Davis was drafted by the St. Louis BattleHawks of the XFL during the 2020 XFL draft, staying with them until the XFL folded.

 New York Jets

 On August 15, 2020, Davis signed with the New York Jets.
 On August 22, he was released by the Jets.
-One November 13, he was signed to the Jets' practice squad.
+On November 13, he was signed to the Jets' practice squad.
 He was released from the Jets on May 7, 2021.